Th-Shivam/HealthVault/README.md

 - ❌ **Revoke Access** - Instantly revoke doctor access at any time
 - 📊 **Access Logs** - View who accessed your records and when
 - 🗑️ **Delete Records** - Permanently remove records from the system
+- 📧 **Email Notifications** - Real-time alerts when records are accessed

 ### 👨‍⚕️ **Doctor Features**
 - 🔓 **Quick Access** - Verify via OTP or QR code scan